Rahal Letterman Lanigan Racing: 2009–13 (BMW)

-The team returned to the series in 2009 with factory support from BMW and thus held dual nationality team licenses (Germany and United States).
+After one-year hiatus, the team returned to the series in 2009 with factory support from BMW and thus held dual nationality team licenses (Germany and United States).
 The team fielded two M3 GT2's, the #90 driven by Joey Hand and Bill Auberlen and the #92 driven by Tommy Milner and Dirk Müller.
 After a troubled season, the #92 car finished second at the 2009 Petit Le Mans.
 The team finished 3rd in the team championship with Milner and Müller 4th in the driver's championship.

 In 2010, the team continued their relationship with BMW and the American Le Mans Series.
 Despite only winning one race at Road America, Rahal Letterman Racing won the team championship while Bill Auberlen and Tommy Milner 3rd in the driver's championship.

 2011 was an even more successful year for the team.
 After a one-two finish at the 2011 12 Hours of Sebring the RLL Racing team would win two more races.
 Despite fierce competition from Corvette, Ferrari, and Porsche, Rahal Letterman Lanigan Racing claimed the GT Teams and Manufacturers championships, While Joey Hand and Dirk Müller won the drivers championship.
 This was the second team championship for the team with the M3.

 In 2012, the team returned to the American Le Mans Series for their 4th year with the BMW M3.
 After winning their second 12 Hours of Sebring in a row, the team, lacking the speed to the brand new Porsches and Corvettes, would win only one more race at Road America.
 Despite their deficit in pace, the team finished the season 2nd in the championship with driver Dirk Muller finished 4th, the highest of the BMW team drivers.

 Further developing their relationship with BMW Motorsport, the Rahal Letterman Lanigan team campaigned two brand new Z4 GTE cars, replacing the BMW M3 GT2's.
 Despite being their first season with the car, the team claimed several GT poles, a 1–2 victory at Long Beach, and a win at Lime Rock Park.
 The team finished the season 2nd in the Teams' and Manufacturers' Championships behind Corvette Racing.